chen42/openbehavior/operantLicking/Assembly.md

 # Assembling the operant licking device

 ## Switch Board
 The Switches are used to provide bidirectional manually control of the syringe.
 The board also has two LEDs.
 The green LED indicates motion events and the red LED indicates licking events.
-The resisters are  100 $\ohm$.
+The resisters are  100 ohm.
+The two holes are used for fix the board to the top cover of the 3D printed frame.
 ![] (images/switchBoardFront.jpg)

-The switch board also serves as a  common ground and source of 5V+.
+The switch board also serves as a common ground and a source of 5V power.
 ![] (images/switchBoardBack.jpg)

 ## 3D printed frame
-The frame is printed in two parts and put together using Crazy glue.
+The frame is printed in two parts and put together using Krazy glue.
 Because of its size, the results are much better if you print it on a heated platform.
-You can also printed it as a single pieces, but you need to enable 'supports' and clean them up afterwards.
+You can also printed it as a single piece, but you need to enable 'supports' and clean them up afterwards.

 ![] (images/frame0.jpg)